anric-n/wxdu-censor/README.md

 ## Video Links

 ## Evaluation

+### Quantitative evaluation
 Full pipeline evaluation metrics are not available, as there is no opensource dataset of words censored in clean versions of songs.
 However, the JamandoLyrics dataset allows us to evaluate the automatic lyric alingment retrived from the transcripts of the songs as modeled by Demucs and Whisper.

 | Evaluation Metric (n = 20, JamendoLyrics Dataset)                                      	| English 	| German 	|
 |----------------------------------------------------------------------------------------	|---------	|--------	|